-The Honda CB650R stands out with its cafe-racer style and many more attributes.
-Introduced in 2019, this naked bike comes in only in one Neo Sports Cafe ABS trim.
-The Honda Performance comes courtesy of a 649cc, liquid-cooled, in-line four-cylinder engine that produces 93 hp and 64 Nm of torque.
+The CB650R has a 649cc, liquid-cooled, in-line four-cylinder engine that produces 69 kW (93 hp) and 64 Nm of torque.
 It is then paired with a 6-speed manual gearbox that uses a chain final drive.
 It comes with the Honda Selectable Torque Control (HSTC) which controls the engine’s torque output.

 Honda CB650R Maintenance Schedule

 Below is the maintenance schedule for the Honda CB650R.

 Maintenance intervals for the Honda CB650R are